ostis-ai/ostis-ui-lib/docs/development-guide.md

 ## css

-In case of css modules (prefered) lets partly use BEM.
-In this case we do not need block, vut elements and modificators are quite usefull.
+In case of css modules (preferred) lets partly use BEM.
+In this case we do not need block, vut elements and modificators are quite useful.
 We will use camelCase naming confection: `elemName_modName_modVal`.
 Also No-namespace style is ok to use. https://ru.bem.info/methodology/naming-convention/

 For ordinary css it is not a big deal.